-The geographical area where you can get Covered Services from an In-Network Provider.
+The geographical area, which is the state of Colorado, where you can get Covered Services from an In-Network Provider.

 Skilled Nursing Facility

 An Inpatient Facility that provides multidisciplinary treatment for convalescent and rehabilitative care.
 It must be licensed as a skilled nursing facility in the state in which it is located, satisfy our accreditation requirements, and be approved by us.